- Doing Business

 Thank you for your interest in doing business with the Town of Little Elm.
 The following information is a basic overview of the Town’s procurement process and does not address all procurement laws governing the Town.

-The Town utilizes an electronic procurement system to manage all aspects of the procurement process.
-Vendors are encouraged to register online and utilize the eProcurement system to submit responses electronically.
+The Town of Little Elm utilizes an electronic procurement system to maintain a bidders list and notify suppliers of upcoming opportunities.
+By using the Bidder Registration Process, your firm will be notified of future bids, quotes, proposals, and addenda.
+Suppliers are encouraged to utilize the eProcurement system to submit responses electronically.
 Electronic bidding eliminates errors, unnecessary work, and is friendlier to the environment.
-There is no cost to register or participate in any bid process.
+There is no cost to register or participate in any bid process through the electronic procurement system.

 METHODS OF PROCUREMENT

-- Written Quotations are accepted for items of value up to $50,000.
+- Written quotations are accepted for items of value up to $50,000.
 The supplier should provide a firm price, delivery time, and payment terms.
-When the award is made, the Buyer may provide the awarded vendor with their City issued credit card or a purchase order.
-A confirmation and detailed invoice/receipt must be sent to the Buyer.
+When the award is made, the buyer may provide the awarded vendor with their Town-issued credit card or purchase order.
+A confirmation and detailed invoice/receipt must be sent to the buyer.

 - A single quote is required for items valued under $3000.

-- A minimum of three quotes are required for items valued over $3000.
+- A minimum of three quotes is required for items valued over $3000.

 - Formal sealed bids are conducted for repetitive purchases and equipment/services over $50,000.